A Food Diary That Actually Matches How GLP-1 Changes Eating

 GLP-1 receptor agonists work through several mechanisms, but the two you actually experience are delayed gastric emptying and central appetite suppression.
 Delayed emptying means food sits in your stomach longer, so you feel full on smaller portions.
 Central suppression means the signals that drive hunger and food seeking are turned down.
 Both effects show up in what you eat, not just how much.

-A study in the New England Journal of Medicine on semaglutide reported that the average participant lost around 15 percent of body weight over 68 weeks, but the individual variation was enormous.
-The difference between responders and non responders often shows up in subjective hunger and satiety scores well before it shows up on a scale.
-That is what makes a food diary with these two columns more useful than a diary with a calorie column.
+The 2021 STEP 1 trial of semaglutide, published in the New England Journal of Medicine, reported large average changes in body weight over 68 weeks, but the individual variation was enormous.
+The difference between responders and non responders often shows up in subjective hunger and satiety scores well before it shows up anywhere else.
+That is what makes a food diary with these two columns more useful than one built around calories.

 What to Log at Each Meal